intercom/intercom-ios/README.md

 ### Manual Installation

-Add the `Intercom.framework` to your Xcode project (you can get it from [GitHub](https://github.com/intercom/intercom-ios/tree/master/Intercom)).
+1. Add the `Intercom.framework` to your Xcode project (you can get it from [GitHub](https://github.com/intercom/intercom-ios/tree/master/Intercom)).
 In your build target, **make sure** to include the `-ObjC` flag under `Other Linker Flags`.

-Sometimes Xcode won't correctly add the `Intercom.bundle` so make sure to add it to your target's Copy Bundle Resources build phase.
+2. Sometimes Xcode won't correctly add the `Intercom.bundle` so make sure to add it to your target's Copy Bundle Resources build phase.
 Reveal the `Intercom.framework` in Finder and you'll find the bundle in the `Intercom.framework/Versions/A/Resources` folder.

-Make sure you are linking the following frameworks: `ImageIO`, `MobileCoreServices`, `SystemConfiguration`, `AVFoundation`, `QuartzCore`, `Security` and `CoreGraphics`.
+3. Make sure you are linking the following frameworks: `ImageIO`, `MobileCoreServices`, `SystemConfiguration`, `AVFoundation`, `QuartzCore`, `Security` and `CoreGraphics`.

+4. Intercom is now a framework, not a static library so be sure to import Intercom correctly using the following `#import <Intercom/Intercom.h>` statement.

 If you get errors, check out our [Troubleshooting section here](http://docs.intercom.io/Install-on-your-mobile-product/install-the-intercom-ios-sdk#-troubleshooting-installation).